evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 3. Initialize MemoryClient with the precompiles
 4. Either pass in precompiles as arguments to your scripts (my preference), or use their hardcoded addresses.

-Let's do create a precompile to read and write to the file system.
+Let'do create a precompile to read and write to the file system.

-1. Create a solidity interface in `Fs.sol`
+### 1. Create a solidity interface in `Fs.sol`

 The solidity interface will be used when calling precompiles within solidity and also used to make the JavaScript implementation typesafe.